-If he returns for Season 9 (which is currently “a safe bet), he will outperform Home Improvement in terms of the number of seasons, a fact that Allen does not lose.
-Still, Tim doesn't go unnoticed that a return of Home Improvement might require a bit of finesse, as there are some similarities between him and Last Man Standing.
-Allen and Karn are known as the practical duo behind the 90s mainstay Home Improvement on ABC, which ran from 1991 to 1999.
-Karn, who played Al Borland opposite Allen's Tim Taylor on the serial home improvement show Tool Time, was more succinct about his enthusiasm for a new and improved series.
+During the Last Man Standing crossover, viewers were delighted to see the transition from the current scene to a home improvement style, where the Baxter's house deconstructed and collapsed.
+It was a bittersweet moment for Home Improvement fans, as it reminded them that Last Man Standing is coming to an end.
+In a recent interview, Tim Allen suggested that a Home Improvement revival would be best done as a one-time special.
+If he returns for Season 9 (which is currently “a safe bet”), he will have surpassed Home Improvement in terms of the number of seasons.
+Still, Allen is aware that a return of Home Improvement would require some finesse, as there are some similarities between him and Last Man Standing.
+Allen and Karn are known for their work on the 90s mainstay Home Improvement on ABC, which ran from 1991 to 1999.
+Karn, who played Al Borland opposite Allen's Tim Taylor on the serial home improvement show Tool Time, expressed his enthusiasm for a new and improved series.

-Home Improvement aired for eight seasons (and a total of 204 episodes) on ABC, from September 1991 to May 1999.Viewers were thrilled to see the different ways in which Last Man Standing referred to Home Improvement, as everything was kind and respectful.

-But that wouldn't be very respectful of Patricia Richardson's Jill Taylor, or the characters' children, played by Zachery Ty Bryan, Jonathan Taylor Thomas and Taran Noah Smith, and it wouldn't give fans the family dynamic that made Home Improvement work so well.
-With the success of Roseanne's rebirth series and now, The Conners, Home Improvement could be a perfect fit.
+Home Improvement aired for eight seasons (and a total of 204 episodes) on ABC, from September 1991 to May 1999.
+If Home Improvement were to make a comeback, it wouldn't be like other revivals out there.
+It wouldn't be respectful of Patricia Richardson's Jill Taylor or the characters' children, played by Zachery Ty Bryan, Jonathan Taylor Thomas and Taran Noah Smith, to bring them back without giving fans the family dynamic that made Home Improvement so successful.
+With the success of Roseanne's rebirth series and now The Conners, Home Improvement could be a perfect fit.
 After Tim Allen tied Last Man Standing in the Home Improvement universe on Thursday's episode, fans of the comedian's first comedy began dreaming of a rebirth.
-At the time, Allen said he's still in touch with everyone, but he thought it wouldn't be a good idea to bring Home Improvement back while Last Man Standing was still in operation.
+At the time, Allen said he's still in touch with everyone from Home Improvement but thought it wouldn't be a good idea to bring it back while Last Man Standing was still in operation.